Meetanshi18/sign-language-recognition/README.md

 # Hand gesture recognition

+Pre-requisites:
+1. Python
+2. NumPy
+3. OpenCV

-There will be 5 major steps I will be following to implement this project -
+5 major steps to be followed to implement this project -

-    1. Generate and Prepare the Data
+    1. Segmenting the hand region from a video clip
-    2. Generate Features
+    2. Background subtraction
-    3. Generate ML Model
-    4. Test the ML Model
-    5. Predict with ML Model

-Technologies I intend to use : Python, OpenCV
+    3. Motion detection and tresholding
+    4. Contour Extraction
+    5. Applying some computations on the hand to count fingers